 Then, Isaiah brings even more important detail in chapter 30, confirming some of what Ezekiel and Zechariah talk about and adding some important revelations.
 We will see confirmation that Ezekiel’s Fire is either a superflare (a many times massive solar flare) or a micronova.
 God will describe a devouring fire and the sifting of the nations.
 We’ll see the indwelling of the Holy Spirit upon the people of Israel.

 There will also be an earthquake so huge that big buildings, everywhere, will collapse.

 Just thinking about all that devastation, makes me shudder.
-I don’t like pondering something like this, but our safety lies in the acknowledgment and acceptance of the truth.
+I don’t like pondering something like this, but our safety lies in the acknowledgment and the acceptance of the truth.
 Hiding from it will not make it go away.
-Worse, it will be a disobedience the the command of Jesus for us to watch.
+Worse, it will be a disobedience to the command of Jesus for us to watch.

 So, let’s begin our journey with a detailed look at the two armies of the Antichrist.

 note: Comments are not enabled for this website.
 If you have a question or an idea to share, please feel free to leave a comment on omegashock.com.